marcass/tank_lora/README.md

 # tank_lora
 Meaure water tank levels with and send signal with LoRa radio on on private network with alerts

-## Need to procure:
-* Better logic level P-channel mosfet, try NDP6020P
-* MCP112-300 (for 3v cutoff)
-* MCP112-315 and 5 more mosfets for cutting power to arduino when VIN<3.1V
-* 10.54k ohm resistor for voltage dividor (or slightly larger) (or MF1/4DCT52R1132F that is 11.3k)

 ## Hardware overview
 Using an ATMega brain, a lora radio implemented by AI Thinker, an ultrasonic distance measuring device and powering with solar we will send signal from remote locations to a hub and publish water levels to a web accessable platform
 * 6-2.7V power rail to supply